(See also Overview of Voiding.)

 Any condition that impairs bladder and bladder outlet afferent and efferent signaling can cause neurogenic bladder.
-Causes may involve the CNS (eg, stroke, spinal injury, meningomyelocele, amyotrophic lateral sclerosis), peripheral nerves (eg, diabetic, alcoholic, or vitamin B 12 deficiency neuropathies; herniated disks; damage due to pelvic surgery), or both (eg, Parkinson disease, multiple sclerosis, syphilis).
-Bladder outlet obstruction often coexists and may exacerbate symptoms.
+Causes may involve the central nervous system (eg, stroke, spinal injury, meningomyelocele, amyotrophic lateral sclerosis), peripheral nerves (eg, diabetic, alcoholic, or vitamin B12 deficiency neuropathies; herniated disks; damage due to pelvic surgery), or both (eg, Parkinson disease, multiple sclerosis, syphilis).
+Bladder outlet obstruction (eg, due to benign prostatic hyperplasia, prostate cancer, fecal impaction, or urethral strictures) often coexists and may exacerbate symptoms.

 In flaccid (hypotonic) neurogenic bladder, volume is large, pressure is low, and contractions are absent.
 It may result from peripheral nerve damage or spinal cord damage at the S2 to S4 level.
 After acute cord damage, initial flaccidity may be followed by long-term flaccidity or spasticity, or bladder function may improve after days, weeks, or months.